Kunal061/react-app-deploy_v1/README.md

 Deploy notes

-- To deploy to static hosts (Netlify, Vercel, Cloudflare Pages) just connect the repo and set the build command to `npm run build` and publish `dist/`.
+- Works with static hosting providers (Netlify, Vercel, Cloudflare Pages).
+Set build command to `npm run build` and publish `dist/`.
-- The repository includes a GitHub Actions workflow to publish `dist/` to GitHub Pages using `peaceiris/actions-gh-pages` (it will push to `gh-pages`).
-Ensure `GITHUB_TOKEN` is available (default) in Actions.
+- The repo includes a GitHub Actions workflow to publish `dist/` to GitHub Pages using `peaceiris/actions-gh-pages`.